nodejs/node/doc/api/crypto.md

   * `publicKey`: {string | Buffer | KeyObject}
   * `privateKey`: {string | Buffer | KeyObject}

 Generates a new asymmetric key pair of the given `type`.
-RSA, DSA, EC, Ed25519 and Ed448 are currently supported.
+RSA, DSA, EC, Ed25519, Ed448, X25519, X448, and DH are currently supported.

 If a `publicKeyEncoding` or `privateKeyEncoding` was specified, this function behaves as if [`keyObject.export()`][] had been called on its result.
 Otherwise,